Find Trade Colleges

 Our 2023 rankings named Ivy Tech Community College the best school in the United States for other construction students.
 Ivy Tech Community College is a fairly large public school located in the large city of Indianapolis.

-You’ll join some of the best and brightest minds around you if you attend CET, Salinas.
-The school came in at #3 on this year’s Best Other Construction Trade Schools list.
-Located in the midsize city of Salinas, CET, Salinas is a private not-for-profit college with a fairly small student population.
+You’ll be in good company if you decide to attend CET, Salinas.
+It ranked #3 on our 2023 Best Other Construction Trade Schools list.
+Located in the city of Salinas, CET, Salinas is a private not-for-profit school with a fairly small student population.

 Full Other Construction at Mitchell Technical College Report